nodecg/nodecg/tutorials/nodecg-configuration.md

 	- `postServerItem` _String_ Your Rollbar project's POST_SERVER_ITEM_ACCESS_TOKEN
 	- `postClientItem` _String_ Your Rollbar project's POST_CLIENT_ITEM_ACCESS_TOKEN
 - `bundles` _Object_ Contains configuration for bundles.
+	- `enabled` _Array of strings_ A whitelist array of bundle names that will be the only ones loaded at startup.
+Cannot be used with `bundles.disabled`.
-	- `disabled` _Array of strings_ An array of bundle directories for modules that should be disabled (not loaded during NodeCG bootstrap).
+	- `disabled` _Array of strings_ A blacklist array of bundle names that will not be loaded at startup.
+Cannot be used with `bundles.enabled`.

 ### Example Config
 ```json